The difficult start

 Development of Private Label

 United Nordic has since the mid 1990´ties shown a strong and very positive development.
-The fact that United Nordic is organized as an alliance between four individual owners has been a crucial factor for its survival over more than 50 years!
-The owners respect for individual and country pr market based differences have helped the company´s growth both in terms of volume and turnover.
+The fact that United Nordic is organized as an alliance between four individual owners has been a crucial factor for its survival over more than 55 years!
+The owners respect for individual and country pr market-based differences have helped the company´s growth both in terms of volume and turnover.
 New assortment has been added to the common buying only when business benefits could be clearly documented.
-This “freedom” for the owners to both develop own private label assortment and to participate in United Nordic´s common buying has helped Unil, Dagab, Dagrofa and Tuko to develop a strong country specific assortment but also take advantage of knowledge exchange and shared assortment development.
+This “freedom” for the owners to both develop own private label assortment and to participate in United Nordic´s common buying helped Unil, Dagab, Dagrofa and Tuko to develop a strong country specific assortment but also to take advantage of knowledge exchange and shared assortment development.

 Today the UN owners are frontrunners in the development of private label assortment in the Nordics.
 Brands like Eldorado, First Price, Gestus and Garant are known for their strong consumer acceptance and a great value for money.